Trello vs ClickUp for small business (2026): I Tested Both

 Boards, Lists & Cards — The core system is intuitive enough that most people get it within 10 minutes.
 Cards can hold checklists, attachments, due dates, labels, and comments.
 Nothing revolutionary, but it all just works.

 Butler Automation — Trello's built-in automation tool lets you set up rules like "when a card is moved to 'Done', mark all checklists complete and assign to QA."
-It's genuinely useful.
-On the free plan you get 250 Butler runs per month, which is tight but workable for small teams.
+It actually works.
+On the free plan you get 250 Butler runs per month, which is tight but manageable for small teams.

 Views — Board view is the default, but paid plans unlock Timeline (Gantt-style), Calendar, Table, Map, and Dashboard views.
-Honestly, the Timeline view is underrated and works really well for client project planning.
-Most people sleep on it.
+The Timeline view is honestly underrated and works really well for client project planning.
+Most people overlook it.

 Trello Pricing (2026)